Advancing the Future of Oncology

 First-in-class antibodies

-By discovering novel cancer-specific targets and generating high-affinity antibodies simultaneously, we create safer, more precise immunotherapies targeting truly cancer-exclusive markers.
+By discovering novel, truly cancer-specific targets and generating high-affinity antibodies simultaneously, we create safer and more precise immunotherapies.

 From discovery to Phase I